tiagomelo/tiagomelo.github.io/docs/_posts/2019-02-15-spring-boot-example-crud-restful-api-global-exception-tiago-melo.markdown

 ---
 ![Spring Boot: an example of a CRUD RESTful API with global exception handling](/assets/images/2019-02-15-e3ae59fd-0d46-40c5-97e9-a5c8791d1145/2019-02-15-banner.png)

-# Spring Boot: an example of a CRUD RESTful API with global exception handling

 As [Spring Boot](https://spring.io/projects/spring-boot) popularity keeps growing, it's becoming the framework of choice to ease the development of different kinds of applications, like web apps, stand-alone apps or RESTful APIs, for example.
 In this article we'll see how we can write a CRUD RESTFul API with global exception handling.

 ## Introduction